 This very large plant, found throughout North America, isn’t immediately painful like nettle or devil’s club.
-However, its soft leaves secrete an oil that greatly increases the skin’s sensitivity to light, which can lead to extraordinarily bad sunburns.
+However, its soft leaves secrete oil that greatly increases the skin’s sensitivity to light, which can lead to extraordinarily bad sunburns.
 If you think you have been exposed to cow parsnip, keep the affected area out of the sun (or slather it with sunscreen if that’s not possible) and wash it off as soon as possible.
 Ordinary soap and water seem to work better on cow parsnip than they do on poison ivy and related plants.

 Snowberry (Symphoricarpos albus)

 The snowberry is the only plant native to the Pacific Northwest with poisonous berries.
-However, its distinctive white berries are very different from the area’s edible berries, all of which are red, blue or purple.
+However, its distinctive white berries are very different from the area’s edible berries, all of which are red, blue, or purple.
 (Holly, which is not native to the Pacific Northwest, is also poisonous.
 Its red berries are smooth, whereas edible red berries like salmonberry and raspberry are compound.)
 Snowberries are only mildly poisonous – eating a few will probably only result in an upset stomach, or vomiting at worst – but still not a recommended meal option.

 Camas (Camassia quamash) and death camas (tribe Melanthiae)

-Camas (top), a potatolike bulb vegetable, was the staple food of many Pacific Northwest Indians, but its bulbs look very similar to those of the death camas (bottom), which as its name suggests is deadly poisonous.
-The purple flowers of camas can easily be distinguished from the white ones of death camas, but the camas bulb is ripe in summer, when neither group of plants is in flower!
-The Indians who ate this plant kept it under cultivation, in patches where they knew there was no death camas, but the casual forager would do best to not dig up and eat any random bulbs in the forest.
+Camas (top), a potato-like bulb vegetable, was the staple food of many Pacific Northwest Indians, but its bulbs look very similar to those of the death camas (bottom), which as its name suggests is deadly poisonous.
+The purple flowers of camas can easily be distinguished from the white ones of death camas, but the camas bulb is ripe in summer when neither group of plants is in flower!
+The Indians who ate this plant kept it under cultivation, in patches where they knew there were no death camas, but the casual forager would do best to not dig up and eat any random bulbs in the forest.

 The Ugly Plants to Identify: